ordina-jworks/ordina-jworks.github.io/_posts/2019-12-20-ar-signpost.md

 The key is that, although data queries increase exponentially, Neo4j's performance does not decrease, as opposed to relational DBs such as MySQL.

 ## How it works

-At this point of blogpost, I will explain what this PoC project consists of and how it works in general terms.
-That said, let's get down to business!

 Now that these applications have been introduced, we are going to look at the interaction between them in order to better understand the functioning of the system as a whole.